-The solar thermal energy consists of the use of energy from the Sun to transfer it to a medium that carries heat, usually water or air.
+The solar thermal energy consists of the use of the energy coming from the Sun to transfer it to a medium that carries heat, generally water or air.

-Among the different applications of solar thermal energy there is the possibility of generating electric power.
-The current technology allows to heat water with solar radiation to produce steam and subsequently obtain electrical energy.
+Among the different applications of solar thermal energy there is the possibility of generating electrical energy.
+The current technology allows heating water with solar radiation to produce steam and then obtain electrical energy.

 Although the principle of operation is very similar there are two main applications of solar thermal energy: